 Other support resources

-Resources for faculty/instructors/TAs
+Resources for instructors and TAs

 Preparing for online courses

-- Review course materials to ensure they’re accessible Canvas has a tool called Ally that can help.
+Review course materials to ensure they’re accessible Canvas has a tool called Ally that can help.
 UW Accessible Technology is a good resource.

 - Especially if recent offerings of prerequisite courses have been disrupted, assess students’ preparation for your course.
 Consider assembling a diagnostic quiz by selecting relevant questions from prerequisite courses’ exams.
 Then, administer the quiz with nominal credit or credit for completion, framing it as a way for you and your students to identify what to review early in the quarter.